-This is impossible to quantify average cost per product, as it also depends on the size of the company and of the distribution network, the need of the company to outsource activities or not, the number and type of products in portfolio, the frequency of review, etc. However, it has to be mentioned that in general compliance costs represent a significant cost part.
+This is impossible to quantify per individual product as it also depends on the size of the company and of the distribution network, whether the company needs to outsource activities, the number and type of products in the portfolio, the frequency of review, etc. However, it has to be said that, in general, compliance represents a significant part of the costs.